David-Shayne/fish_util/README.md

+# Fish Util
+The SaaS web application for commercial fisheries.

-# fish_util
+# Functionality
-A simple landing page for a Saas web application - fish util
+- Weather monitoring and forecasting
+- Financial overview and tracking
+- Catch logbooks and geo-tracking
+- More to come!